Whistleblowing Policy

 Colleagues must reasonably believe that the disclosure is “in the public interest”.
 We encourage you to use the procedure to raise any such concerns.

-Should the concern not meet the requirement to be a qualifying disclosure, you should raise this under the Company’s Grievance Policy or Near Miss Procedure instead (both documents can be found on the Company intranet).
+Should the concern not meet the requirement to be a qualifying disclosure, you should raise this under the Company’s Grievance Policy instead.
 Where a concern is raised under the Whistleblowing Policy where it is not appropriate to do so, i.e. it relates to a personal grievance, the receiving manager will confirm that the matter will be addressed under the Grievance Policy instead.

 Procedure

-In the first instance you should report any concerns you may have to your line manager or Mark Keily (Designated Whistleblowing Officer), where the concern relates to your line manager or it is not appropriate to make the report to your line manager.
+In the first instance you should report any concerns you may have to your line manager or Charlotte Bennett (Designated Whistleblowing Officer), where the concern relates to your line manager, or it is not appropriate to make the report to your line manager.

 All concerns reported will be treated in the utmost confidence.
 You may submit your concerns in any format, but you may be asked to confirm any verbal concerns in writing or to confirm a written record of a verbal report.